 When it comes to basic web scraping, you don’t really need to learn programming and reinvent the wheel, thanks to the nifty DIY tools out there.
 There are web scraping tools that are available as hosted solutions, desktop clients and browser extensions.

-As a data scientist, you will be working around data a lot and the know-how of web scraping will prove to be invaluable in many occasions.
-Let’s say you’re looking to export a Wikipedia table to a CSV file for quick reference, learning how to scrape a webpage using Google docs might help you.
+As a data scientist, you will be working around data a lot and the know-how of web scraping will prove to be invaluable on many occasions.
+Let’s say you’re looking to export a Wikipedia table to a CSV file for quick reference.
+Learning how to crawl a webpage using Google docs might help you.

-If you like to do things from scratch, learning programming can help you perform web scraping without the help of tools.
+If you like to do things from scratch, learning to program can help you perform web scraping without the help of tools.
 You can check out our recent post on the best programming languages for web scraping to get started.
 An in-house crawler setup that you would build on your own can be useful in scraping small volumes of data from relatively simple websites.
-It will however not be adequate for recurring crawls that involve large-scale extraction.
+It will, however, not be adequate for recurring crawls that involve large-scale extraction.
 Since that would need a robust infrastructure, continuous maintenance and monitoring, it’s always better to outsource the web scraping project to a dedicated service provider.

 Data scientists can learn web scraping as a welcome addition to their skill set if they want to be dynamic and take on more cross-functional roles to help grow the business using data-driven decisions.
 The technical know-how of web scraping is not meant to replace the analytical skills that a data scientist should possess, but rather complement them.
 Those candidates who can draw on a wide range of skills surrounding big data will be an asset to the team and would land better opportunities.
 Web scraping is one of those relatively simple skills that will put you light years ahead of the competition.

 Your email address will not be published.
 Required fields are marked *

 Save my name, email, and website in this browser for the next time I comment.